 - Cotton swabs.
 Although they may look safe and perfect for your ears, cotton swabs are too small to be used safely inside the ear and could cause damage.

-If you feel that you have an earwax problem, your first step is to check with your doctor.
+If you feel that you have an earwax problem, your first step is to check with a doctor.
 They can decide if it’s a condition to address, a symptom of an underlying condition, or something to let your body handle without assistance.

 Being overly aggressive with removing wax from your ears can sometimes lead to problems with your hearing, or ear canals that are itchy, painful, or more prone to infection.
 When reviewing your concerns with your doctor, discuss home remedy ideas to see if they’re the correct course of action for your situation.